 - Accent

 - Vertical Accent

 - Windbreaks and Shelterbelts

 Planting & Growing

-Blue Colorado Spruce will grow to be about 50 feet tall at maturity, with a spread of 25 feet.
+Baby Blue Spruce will grow to be about 50 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy, and should not be planted underneath power lines.
-It grows at a slow rate, and under ideal conditions can be expected to live for 80 years or more.
+It grows at a medium rate, and under ideal conditions can be expected to live for 80 years or more.

-This tree should only be grown in full sunlight.
+This tree does best in full sun to partial shade.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.